 COMPLAINT FINAL ORDERS: New Castle County Code sections 2.04.103 and 2.04.104 authorize the Commission to investigate complaints and to sanction violations of the Ethics Code.
 Complaints may be filed by any member of the public, as well as by County employees or officials.
 A complaint must be a good faith written allegation of violation of the Ethics Code committed by a specific member or members of County government.
 The complaint must be sworn to by the filer.

 The Commission keeps both the identity of a good faith filer and the receipt of the complaint confidential.
 Following completion of an investigation and/or hearing on a complaint, the Commission issues a Final Order informing the public of facts uncovered in the investigation or hearing and the Commission's decision on the application of the law to those facts, as well as any sanction imposed.
+The name of the subject of the complaint may be disclosed in the Final Order depending on the severity of the sanction.

 A complaint form may be downloaded for your use.
-The form must be mailed or delivered to the Ethics Office because the Commission requires an original signature on it swearing to good faith under penalty of perjury.
+The form must be mailed or delivered to the Ethics Office because the Commission requires an original signature on it, swearing to good faith under penalty of perjury.
 Click here to download a form.

-POST EMPLOYMENT WAIVERS: New Castle County Code Section 2.03.103(D)prohibits a County official or employee from representing or assisting any private enterprise on any matter involving the County for a period of 2 years following termination of County employment or official status, if the person gave an opinion, conducted an investigation or otherwise was directly and materially responsible for such matter in the course of official duties.
+POST EMPLOYMENT WAIVERS: New Castle County Code Section 2.03.103(D)prohibits a County official or employee from representing or assisting any private enterprise on any matter involving the County for a period of two years following termination of County employment or official status, if the person gave an opinion, conducted an investigation or otherwise was directly and materially responsible for such matter in the course of official duties.
 Code Section 2.03.105 permits a County department, a former employee or a former official to request, in writing, a waiver of this prohibition on the basis of undue hardship.

 A person or department may submit any form of written request for a waiver as long as it contains an original signature from the requester.